ms/buildtogether.tech/src/teams/index.md

 that they have come to accept it as the price they have to pay for being in tech.
 Others protest, but those who do are often dismissed as being "difficult" ([% x important %]).
-Many take a third path and decide to leave programming---after all, why play a game that's unfair?
+Many take a third path and decide to leave programming—after all, why play a game that's unfair?

 <blockquote markdown="1">
 ### In the beginning